ginger51011/hehe-maker/README.md

 ## Quickstart

 This program is part if the Python Package Index (PyPi) and can easily be installed and run using `pip`.
-Start by installing Python 3.x from [here](https://www.python.org/downloads/), and run `python -v` in your console and make sure everything looks reasonable.
+Start by installing Python 3.x from [here](https://www.python.org/downloads/), and run `python -v` (or, in some cases, `python3 -v`) in your console and make sure everything looks reasonable.
 Then run the following commands:

 * `pip install hehe-maker`